-Learn how to make this rich and creamy whipped body butter to share with your family and friends this holiday season.
+Learn how to make this rich and creamy whipped body butter made with shea butter and oils to help protect and soothe your dry skin

 Dry skin is a real problem for some.
 For me, it's my hands.
 I'm constantly washing them from gardening, crafting and cooking.

 Lotions and hand creams are great but I wanted to try making a whipped body butter with natural ingredients to try and perhaps give some as gifts.

 This post contains some affiliate links (that means if you make a purchase after clicking a link, there's no additional cost to you, but I will earn a very small commission. ) i.e. as an Amazon Associate, I earn from qualifying purchases.
 Click here to read my full disclosure policy.

 How to Make Whipped Body Butter

 For this recipe I chose, shea butter, mango butter, coconut oil, and sweet almond oil.
 You can also try experimenting with other hard butters such as cocoa butter.
 And you can try different carrier oils like avocado oil or safflower oil for this project.

 Melt them in a large pyrex measuring cup that was placed in an old pot of simmering water.

 Once melted and cooled slightly you can add essential oils for extra fragrance.
 I used a blend of essential oils called Happiness, but you can use a single essential oil or any combination you like.

 Next, the butter needs to cool and slightly harden in the freezer.